JuanVDW/PCNSE/Content-ID.md

      * File Types
      * Direction (upload/download/both)
      * Action (alert/continue/block)
-* If a file matches multiple rules, the highest matching rule is applied.
+* If a file matches multiple rules, the highest matching rule is applied
 * If Continue is set, the transfer is halted to alert the user that a matched file is attempting to be downloaded.
 This can be set to help prevent 'drive-by' downloads, or downloads that are done without the user knowing or interaction by the user.
      * Continue only functions with web-browsing
 * The File Block can decode up to 4 layers of encoding.
 Encoding includes files such as .zip, .tar, docx, .gzip, etc